jeremyong/Selene/README.md

 state.Call("foo");

-// Call function with two arguments that returns an int int result = state.Call<int>("add", 5, 2);
+// Call function with two arguments that returns an int
+// The type parameter can be one of int, lua_Number, std::string,
+// bool, or unsigned int
+int result = state.Call<int>("add", 5, 2);
 assert(result == 7);